-Group Tour – The tour is run for more than 2 people at a go
+Group Tour – The tour is run from 1 person onwards

 Can depart any day? – This tour can depart any day

-You’ll visit Kamapala (city), Ziwa Rhino Sanctuary and Murchison Falls National Park
+You’ll visit Kampala (city), Ziwa Rhino Sanctuary and Murchison Falls National Park

 Atransferfrom and back to the airport (or hotel) is included